Last modified by Sammy - 3 months ago

 Hardman, Elizabeth

-Liz Hardman (PhD, Fordham; BA, Reed) is a former Fulbright scholar who researches 15th c. notarial records and teaches pre-modern and modern history courses.
+Liz Hardman (PhD, Fordham; BA, Reed) is a former Fulbright scholar who researches 15th c. notarial records in what is now southern France.
 Her publications delve into the socio-economic, religious, and legal history of later medieval Europe.
-Using her archival research on Latin manuscripts created by notaries who recorded their community’s ecclesiastical, familial, legal, and business affairs, she explores how people fought, expressed their gender identity, managed their varied contractual agreements, and resolved legal disputes.
-Her book, Conflicts, Confessions, and Contracts: Diocesan Justice in Fifteenth-Century Carpentras, was published in 2016.
-She has shifted from concentrating on justice in church courts to study women and Jews in southern France and the unexpected opportunities each group seized.
-She has presented papers at regional, national, and international academic conferences on her research and pedagogy.
-She also develops Open Educational Resources.
+Using her archival research on Latin manuscripts created by notaries who recorded their community’s ecclesiastical, familial, legal, and business affairs, she explores how people fought, expressed their gender identity, managed contractual agreements, and resolved legal disputes.
+She has shifted from concentrating on justice in church courts to study how women exercised agency, despite the significant restrictions they faced.
+Dr. Hardman has presented papers at regional, national, and international academic conferences on her research and pedagogy.

 Education: